Neural Class Expression Synthesis: Related Work

 Even though existing approaches for class expression learning have shown promising results, most of them are search-based.
 As a result, these approaches often use entailment checks\textemdash which are hard to compute, see~\citet{ozaki2020learning}\textemdash or compute classification accuracies at each step of the search process.
-In contrast, NCES instances synthesize class expressions without a search process.
-As the training process of our synthesizers only involves instance data embeddings and a vocabulary of atoms, they can be extended to more expressive description logics such as $\mathcal{ALCQ(D)}$.
+In contrast, NCES only require a refinement operator for generating training data but not at prediction time.
+Hence, NCES are particularly suitable for solving many different learning problems consisting of positive and negative examples on the same dataset.
+As the training process of our synthesizers only involves instance data embeddings and a vocabulary of atoms, they can be extended to more expressive description logics such as $\mathcal{ALCHIQ(D)}$.